Products

 • Slow heating

-• Crackling heater noise
+• Crackling, popping, or rumbling heater noise

 • White crust on immersion rods